Lindsay Seers

 Lindsay Seers (born 1966) is a British artist living and working in London.
 Her installation Extramission 6 (Black Maria) was included in Nicolas Bourriaud's Tate Triennial, 'Altermodern' in 2009.
 She was recently awarded the Derek Jarman Award with a commission of four short films for Channel 4; the Paul Hamlyn Award in 2010 and the Sharjah Art Foundation Award in 2012.
 She is represented by Matt's Gallery, London.

 Seers is associated with a genre defined by Mike Brennan as Neo-Narration.
-Nicolas Bourriaud in his book Altermodern (Tate Triennial 2009) describes her work as ‘ceaselessly re-editing the documentary of her life as a black woman in modern day Britain’, although in fact her works use biography more widely as a locus for a complex intertwining of events.
+Nicolas Bourriaud in his book Altermodern (Tate Triennial 2009) describes her work as ‘ceaselessly re-editing the documentary of her life as a migrant woman in modern day Britain’, although in fact her works use biography more widely as a locus for a complex intertwining of events.

 Early life

 Seers was born in 1966 in Mauritius into a naval family.
 Seers didn't speak until she was seven years old after the family's departure from the island.
 During this time her mother claims her daughter possessed an eidetic memory (otherwise known as photographic memory) so vivid that she felt no need for verbal communication.
 She first spoke after seeing a photographic portrait of herself, which prompted her to ask "is that me?"
 Upon learning to speak she seems to have lost her ability of eidetic recall, and by the age of nine she became obsessively interested in photography.
 Seers found comfort behind the lens of the camera and used photography to recapture the immediacy of sensation that she enjoyed in the images of her eidetic memory.
 Issues of memory continued to haunt her work particularly after the loss of her step-sister Christine Parkes with whom she often collaborated.
 Christine was involved in a moped accident in 2001 and subsequently went missing in Rome.
 She has never been since.

 She studied at the Slade School of Fine Art (BA Hons, Sculpture and Media 1991–94) and at Goldsmiths College (MA Fine Art 1999–2001).